 Parodied in Chappelle's Show which had a clip from a fictional movie "Little Foot, Long Foot", where the main character has one of his legs severely atrophied.
 He gets a standing ovation from accomplishing the monumental task of getting up on a bar stool without help.

-On My Name Is Earl, the one-legged Didi has a chance meeting with a young man who has lost both of his legs and one of his arms, and the two fall in Love at First Sight.
+The one-legged Didi has a chance meeting with a young man who has lost both of his legs and one of his arms, and the two fall in Love at First Sight.
 He's always willing to protect Didi, especially from Earl (who wronged her in the past, and whom she resents.)
 He's kind of a subversion, though, because he beats up Earl before the latter even says anything.

 Earl: "And as handi-capable as one-legged Didi was, her no-legged boyfriend was even handi-capabler."